renoua/potato/README.md

 - Replace the tanh curve with a linear or exponential mapping
 - Add support for other BLE characteristics (e.g. cadence, speed)
-- Use other keys or input devices to control the virtual gamepad
+- Modify the GUI layout or embed it into streaming software
+- Extend keyboard mappings for additional gamepad buttons